 Website Nezul Be Hunuyeh Child & Family Services Society

 We are offering an opportunity to become part of the Nezul Be Hunuyeh team as a Community Advocate.
-Under the supervision of the Child & Family Service (CFS) Manager, the Community Advocate will work out of the Prince George satellite office to serve Members of our member communities residing in the Prince George area.
+Under the supervision of the Child and Family Services (CFS) Manager, the Community Advocate will work out of the Prince George satellite office to serve Members of our member communities residing in the Prince George area.

 - Attend with Ministry of Children & Family Development (MCFD) workers for callouts, meetings, and home visits in the area to provide support, information, and advocacy